iamdipsan/SafeQuake1.0/README.md

 # 🏠 SafeQuake v1.0 Overview

-The idea for this project came when I was reading an article about earthquakes in Nepal — a country that’s highly prone to seismic activity.
+The idea for this project came when I was reading an article about earthquakes in our country — Nepal is highly prone to seismic activity.
 The **Gorkha earthquake of 2015** took many lives and destroyed numerous buildings.

 Even today, many houses still have structural damage, and people continue to live in them — which is extremely dangerous.
 Cracks and weak structural surfaces could cause life-threatening issues if another earthquake strikes in the future.